What is it helpful for?

-However, you do not need to have a ‘condition’ to benefit from the Alexander Technique.
-If you experience ongoing stress or if you have difficulties or discomfort in work, leisure activities, driving, playing music or exercise, or if you simply want to reconnect with your physical self and explore the possibilities that being more embodied offers, the Alexander Technique may be for you.
-It is often used by dancers, actors, singers, musicians, runners and horse riders.
+You do not need to have a ‘condition’ to benefit from the Alexander Technique.
+It could be for you if you experience ongoing stress or if you have difficulties or discomfort in work, leisure activities, driving, playing music or exercise.
 It can help with managing stressful situations such as public speaking or a job interview.